IBMStreams/sample.edge-app-control/README.md

     1. Save

 #### 3. Deploy application package to an Edge node
 From CP4D Console perform these steps.
-For more informations, see "Deploying using Cloud Pak for Data" topic.
+For more information, see [Deploying using Cloud Pak for Data](https://www.ibm.com/support/knowledgecenter/SSQNUZ_3.0.1/svc-edge/usage-deploy-cpd.html) topic.
 The values for the submission time variables can not be changed at this time.
 1. Continuing from the 'Analytics apps' panel
     - CPD Console > Navigation Menu > Analyze > Edge Analytics > Analytics apps
 1. Go to end of the row with "App Control Sample" and click on three dots to open list of options, and select 'Deploy to edge'